 The Reserve covers the entire central Whidbey Island area, including Penn Cove, the town of Coupeville (Island County’s seat of government), and encompasses over 17,000 acres, most of which is privately owned land.

 7. What is the old house near Ebey’s Landing beach?

 The Ferry House is located above the beach at Ebey’s Landing.
-Some mistakenly think this is the Ebey House, but that structure no longer stands.
-The historic Ferry House, built c.
-1858, was a place where early travelers to the island, arriving by boat, could get lodging, food, postal services, supplies, and overland transportation to Penn Cove, where they could continue their journey by ship.
+Some mistakenly think this is the Isaac Ebey House, but that structure no longer stands.
+The historic Ferry House, built in 1860 by Isaac's relatives, was a place where early travelers to the island, arriving by boat, could get lodging, food, postal services, supplies, and overland transportation to the Island County seat at Penn Cove,.
 The NPS is working on restoring the Ferry House to preserve it for future generations.

 8. Why is it called Ebey’s Landing?